 It’s about damn time Lizzo had her own doco, and we’re feeling good as hell that there’s one on the way!
 Sorry, we had to.

-An as-yet-untitled HBO Max documentary about global superstar Lizzo has been announced.
-The film will chart the singer and flautist’s meteoric rise to success, and offer an intimate, behind-the-scenes look at the moments that shaped her.
+Lizzo’s HBO Max documentary Love, Lizzo will chart the singer and flautist’s meteoric rise to success, and offer an intimate, behind-the-scenes look at the moments that shaped her.

 In a statement, Lizzo said that “growing up”, she’d “never dreamed” she’d get to “experience all of the things [she’s] accomplished in [her] life”, adding: “and I’m just getting started”.